smartdevicelink/sdl_evolution/proposals/0156-high-level-interface-foundation.md

 ## Impact on existing code

-This proposal will add a total new high level interface layer abstracting many parts of SDL.
+This proposal will add a totally new high level interface layer abstracting many parts of SDL.
 Existing code should not be affected in a short term but it would make parts of the code obsolete therefore to be deprecated and made private.

 ## Alternatives considered